AI-and-Blockchain/S24_Proof_of_Vision_Tokens/brownie/readme.md

 # Introduction
-This document guides you through the installation of Brownie and how to run tests for the Solidity smart contracts that make up the blockchain component of the Proof Of Vision project.
+This document guides you through the installation of Brownie and how to run tests for the Solidity smart contracts that make up the blockchain component of the Proof Of Vision project, as well as the full integration test requiring the API to be active, and three instances of worker to achieve consensus.
 The results of the tests will be outputted to a log file for review.
 # Prerequisites
+- Conda installed on machine
-- Python 3.6+ installed on your machine
+- NPM installed on machine
-- pip for managing Python packages
-- npm for managing node packages
 # Installation Steps
+`Conda create -n POV`

+`Conda activate POV`

+`Conda install pip`

-`pip install eth-brownie`
+`pip install eth-brownie tensorflow matplotlib numpy pillow`

 Navigate to brownie root folder